stsirtsis/stsirtsis.github.io/_news/uai-tutorial.md

 related_posts: false
 ---

-I presented a tutorial on *Counterfactuals in Minds and Machines* at [UAI 2025](https://www.auai.org/uai2025/), prepared together with Tobias Gerstenberg and Manuel Gomez-Rodriguez.
-We've made all materials and references available [here](https://learning.mpi-sws.org/counterfactuals-uai25).
+I presented a tutorial on [Counterfactuals in Minds and Machines](https://learning.mpi-sws.org/counterfactuals-uai25) at [UAI 2025](https://www.auai.org/uai2025/), prepared together with Tobias Gerstenberg and Manuel Gomez-Rodriguez!